NBA Rumors: Hassan Whiteside Remains Optimistic About Heat Future After ‘Great Talk’ With Pat Riley

 “I think the biggest thing is I just want to be out there,” Whiteside said.
 “It wasn’t about nothing else.
 I just wanted to be out there as much as possible.
 I think [I’ll play more] because I’ll be healthy.
 Last year, I wasn’t healthy.”

 Despite his inability to shoot from beyond the arc, Whiteside can still be a reliable contributor for the Heat on both ends of the floor.
-The Heat haven’t made any major moves this offseason, but they believe their current roster can compete in the Eastern Conference, especially if they improve their chemistry.
+The Heat haven’t made any major moves this off-season, but they believe their current roster can compete in the Eastern Conference, especially if they improve their chemistry.
 Aside from fixing their relationship with Whiteside, the Heat are also currently focused on Dwyane Wade, who is yet to decide whether he will play for another reason or not.
-Heat President Pat Riley thinks Wade still has something left on his tank, but he said that they are willing to be patient to wait his decision.
+Heat President Pat Riley thinks Wade still has something left in his tank, but he said that they are willing to be patient to wait his decision.